craftinc/craftinc-gates/README.md

-#AncientGates - Easily create portals with custom design#
+# Craft Inc. Gates - Easily create portals with custom design

+(previously known as __AncientGates__)

-With this plugin the server operators (OPs) can create gates that will teleport anyone who enter to a location specific to that gate.
-The hightlights are: __It is so darn easy to use!__ :D and __The gates can look any way you like__ \o/
+With this plugin players can create gates that will teleport anyone who enter the gate to specific a location.
+The hightlights are: __It is so darn easy to use!__ and __The gates can look any way you like__

 Try the ingame command: __/gate__